Maladaptive daydreaming is a psychiatric condition. It was identified by Professor Eliezer Somer of the University of Haifa in Israel.

 Maladaptive daydreaming can interfere with your daily life.
 It can be difficult to get the help you need to deal with this disorder.

 Joining a support group to learn about how others cope with their disorder may make it easier for you to keep your maladaptive daydreams at bay.
-The biggest online forum for maladaptive daydreamers is called Wild Minds Network.
+There are several online forums for maladaptive daydreamers, including Daydream In Blue and Wild Minds Network.